 Ms. Grimm offered DOR Exhibit A, a copy of the subject's property record card.
 In August of 2001, the property ownership was split and the taxpayer's daughter, Heather Pedersen, assumed ownership of 10.055 acres (Tract 3B-2).
 A certificate of survey showing the configuration of the lots after this split was offered by the DOR.
 (Exhibit C).
+The appraisal of Tract 3B-2 is also under appeal before this Board and will be addressed in a separate decision (Department of Revenue v.
+Heather Pedersen, PT-2003-50).

-Pursuant to the filing of an AB 26 form for property review, it was discovered that an erroneous assessment had been sent to the taxpayer's father, Roger Pedersen.
-(Department of Revenue v.
-Roger Pedersen, PT-2003-55).
+Pursuant to the filing of an AB 26 form for property review,

+it was discovered that an erroneous assessment had been sent to Mr. Pedersen.
 Both parcels, Roger's and Heather's, should have been given a 50 percent reduction in value due to possible access and terrain problems.
 (Taxpayer's Exhibit 5).
 This reduction was applied to both pieces of property.
 The DOR explained that, after the property was split, the market value was increased, because its market data as shown that as properties decrease in size, the market value increases.